love-0710/ML-data-checker-or-Modifier/README.md

 ## List of Code Files

 - [Checking dataset Cointain ROI or not](https://github.com/love-0710/ML-data-checker-or-Modifier/blob/main/dataset_roi_check.ipynb) : Script for checking if the dataset contains regions of interest (ROIs) or not.

+- [Convert Keras Model to TensorFlow Lite](https://github.com/love-0710/ML-data-checker-or-Modifier/blob/main/convert_keras_model_to_tflite.py): Convert a pre-trained Keras model to TensorFlow Lite format, which is suitable for deployment on resource-constrained devices such as mobile phones, IoT devices, and edge devices.

 - [Checking the data is accessible or not] Script for verifying the accessibility of the data.